foxihd/hugo-brewm/README.md

         enable = true
         ## Use pagefind search when javascript enabled, currently only 'pagefind' is supported, further options to be determined
         pagefind = true
+        ## fallback searchbox when javascript disabled, currently only 'duckduckgo' is supported, further options to be determined
+        # fallback = 'duckduckgo'

     ## Typography settings
     [params.typeface]